Jenna Jameson Rocks Her Curves & Goes Topless In Skintight Blue Ensembles On Instagram

 A few weeks ago, Jameson opened up in an Instagram post about loving her curvy booty and thick thighs.
 Jenna flaunted her figure in a short T-shirt and a skimpy pair of panties as she shared her latest dietary strategies with her followers.

 Based on the sultry poses Jenna Jameson struck in these new Instagram posts, it appears that the former adult film star’s strategies have been working well.
-Her fans have made it clear that they love her curves and are inspired by her posts and she never leaves people waiting long for more looks just like these.
+Her fans have made it clear that they love her curves and are inspired by her posts, and she never leaves people waiting long for more looks just like these.